schuerstedt/Backlog.md/backlogsession/BACKLOGSESSION-INSTRUCTIONS.md

 There are two default tasks created through initialization:

 - **Task #1: "On Session Start"** - SA MUST apply all AC of #1 before actual work happens.
 Once all AC are fulfilled, #1 is moved to `Done`
 - **Task #2: "On Session End"** - When all tasks are finished and user asks for a session end, SA MUST apply all AC of #2.
-When user asks for a new session, SA checks first if "On Session End" is `Done` before initiating a `bls init`